defenxor/dsiem/README.md

 Currently available docs are located [here](/docs).

+## Reporting Bugs and Issues

+Please submit bug and issue reports by opening a new Github [issue](https://github.com/defenxor/dsiem/issues/new).
+Security-sensitive information (like details of a potential security bug), may also be sent to devs@defenxor.com.
+The GPG public key for that address can be found [here](https://pgp.mit.edu/pks/lookup?search=devs%40defenxor.com).

 ## How to Contribute

 Contributions are very welcome!
-Submit PR for bug fixes and additional tests, gist for logstash config files to parse device events, SIEM directive rules, or a new threat intel/vulnerability lookup plugins.
+Feel free to submit PR for bug fixes and additional tests, gist for Logstash config files to parse device events, SIEM directive rules, or a new threat intel/vulnerability lookup plugins.

 If you're not sure on what to do on a particular matter, feel free to open an <a href="https://github.com/defenxor/dsiem/issues"> issue</a> and discuss first.